 4. Personalized Bag

-I love to go to Thirty-One to get cute bags and I have found a few that would be great for a teachers gift.
+I love to go to Thirty-One to get cute bags and I have found a few that would be great for teachers gifts.
 A practical gift and cute, too!
 Check out the variety of colors and patterns by clicking on the pictures below.
 Order early enough and you can customize it for your teacher.
 No commission on this for me, I just love them and wanted to share.

 5. Trendy Jewelry or a Jewelry Travel Holder